 As steam came to an end on BR in early August 1968, it had gradually been confined to the

-154, I wrote explaining the embarrassing inundation of my car in Morecambe Bay, on the
+Lancashire area.
+I suffered an embarrassing inundation of my car in Morecambe Bay, on the

 last day of steam working.
 I wrote furthermore:

 “As we worked to retrieve my car from Morecambe Bay, we could hear one of the very last steam workings on BR, as a Carnforth-West Cumberland line parcels train worked hard in the Kent Bank area, miles across the Bay.
 It was a sad and unexpected finale to real working BR steam.”